Orthodox Catechetical Program

 Those who are preparing to be received into God's Holy Catholic and Apostolic Orthodox Church should:

-- Read and understand the Basic Catechism below, or another short Catechism which has the same basic principles (See below, III).
+- Read and understand the Basic Catechism below, or another short Catechism which has the same basic principles (See below, II).
 Other recommended short Catechisms include: A Visual Catechism of the Orthodox Church by Metropolitan Hierotheos Vlachos or Shorter Catechism of St. Philaret/Shorter Catechism in the prayer books.

 - Lex orandi, lex credendi—The rule of the Faith is found in the rule of Prayer.
 If one is comfortable, for example, in the entirety of the material prayed in the Liturgy and liturgical services, this indicates a readiness to be brought into the Church, because the liturgy is the living dogma of the Church.
 Scripture and the Creed itself are both first and foremost Liturgical documents.
 The Liturgical services both proclaim Scripture and interpret it.
 Therefore, the catechumen must be familiar and accept the basic contents of the Liturgy as the living dogmatic truth proclaimed in the Spirit in the Holy Church of Christ.
-(See below IV)
+(See below III)

 Also, the following should be accomplished before reception into the Church: